 This is also where you can connect to the lower town either via the staircase or by funicular.

 Montmorency Park National Historic Site

-Unfortunately, there is no trace of the old parliament since it was lost under fire but the Montmorency Park is at its location.
+Unfortunately, there is no trace of the old parliament since it was lost in a fire but the Montmorency Park is at its location.

-A monument dedicated to George-Etienne Cartier, one of the father of the Canadian Confederation, is in this park.
+A monument dedicated to George-Etienne Cartier, one of the fathers of the Canadian Confederation, is in this park.